FlausenImKopf/FlausenImKopf/README.md

 - Currently taking part in a bootcamp by [@CodingBootcampsEurope](https://github.com/coding-bootcamps-eu)
 - Excited about learning HTML, CSS, JS, Vue.js and more to be able to build beautiful, functional and inclusive websites
-- I'm looking forward to hopefully starting as a junior web developer in Augsburg, Germany after I complete the bootcamp.
+- I'm looking forward to starting as a junior web developer in Augsburg, Germany after I complete the bootcamp.
 Preferably in an office, so I can learn faster and have more of an impact on the projects I'm going to be contributing to.